atesgoral/ates.dev/src/posts/2024-12-01-responsive-canvas/index.md

 });
 </script>

-If your DPR is greater than 1, the border should appear more or less the same thickness as the previous one, only blurrier.
+If your DPR is greater than 1, the border should still appear more or less the same thickness as the previous one, but blurrier.

 Solid shapes, images and text should be rendered with the DPR in mind.
 Strokes not so.